 I find people generally want ti know such as – a detailed ‘how to’ or like… ‘what was the first session like using the Tria?’

 For me personally, I can still to this day remember the excitement when I received my Tria package in the mail and I can still remember the first time I placed my skin against the Tria’s skin tone sensor at the bottom of device.
 So your in luck.
 I guess you are wanting more information and you got it.
 At the time I first started out, I started writing a diary, documenting my experience using it.
 I seem to have a diary for everything in my life and I have one for the Tria aswell (diaries sure to come in handy!)

 I would just like to let everyone know that this is not a sponsored post.
-I purchased the Tria with my own money and used it accordingly for a hair problem I have suffered with for all my life.
+I purchased the Tria with my own money (from here) and used it accordingly for a hair problem I have suffered with for all my life.
 All opinions and experiences are honestly and absolutely my own.